CT SCAN OF FACE & BRAIN

 FAQs

-How long does a CT scan of the face and brain take?
+How long does a CT brain and face scan take?